Little Red River at Lobo Access in Arkansas

 If Little Red generation, access, or crowding is poor, compare the White River, Norfork Tailwater, or another Arkansas trout water before forcing the same release window.

-Check AGFC trout regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check AGFC trout rules before fishing.
 AGFC announced 2026 limits for the Greers Ferry Tailwater: a daily limit of two trout, and trout longer than 14 inches must be released.
 These rules can change, so verify the current AGFC page before keeping fish.

 Greers Ferry Dam tailwater